-Wycliffe's MTS-D degree gives opportunity for more focused and advanced study in the area of urban and international development.
-One of the critical streams in this field of study and practice is Community Development.
-This course focuses on faith-based practitioner knowledge and skills in community development, and complements (and follows) its companion course called: "Community Development: Theory and Models."
+Wycliffe's MTS-D degree gives opportunity for more focused and advanced study in the area of urban and community development.
+This course focuses on faith-based practitioner knowledge, skills and tools at the heart of community development, and complements its companion course: "Community Development: Theory and Models."